About Opal Agafia

 Opal Agafia, based in Fayetteville, Arkansas, embodies the sounds of the Ozark Mountains: a little soul, a little roots, a little rock-and-roll, a little old-timey swing – and a lot of heart.
 Drawing from many genres, Opal blends the best elements of soul, blues, jazz, gospel, country, swing, and traditional mountain music into a sound that captures the past and boldly pushes ahead.

 Opal’s voice is packed with power and emotion; her lyrics are sophisticated yet accessible.
-The band made up of seasoned musicians provides a consistently tight backdrop that pushes every song forward, compelling listeners to pay close attention, lest they miss a single minute of this show.
+The band provides a consistently tight backdrop that pushes every song forward, compelling listeners to pay close attention, lest they miss a single minute of this show.
 The result is music that’s irresistible, no matter the listener’s background.

-Agafia, already a skilled songwriter, holds nothing back.
+Opal, already a skilled songwriter, holds nothing back.
 She couldn’t if she tried.
-Every Opal Agafia & the Sweet Nothings performance seems like their best of the year as the band’s commitment to their music shines.
-Watching them perform her dozens of originals – adding a few tasteful covers from her musical influences – is riveting, as Agafia soars at leading the gifted players, effortlessly displaying a commanding stage presence that is as rich as it is rare.
+Every performance seems like their best of the year as the band’s commitment to their music shines.
+Watching them perform her dozens of originals – with a few covers and jams thrown in now and then – is riveting, as Opal soars at leading the gifted players, effortlessly displaying a commanding stage presence that is as rich as it is rare.

 • • •